tsteur/git-commit-notifier/README.md

 ## License

-MIT License, see the file LICENSE.
+MIT License, see the {file:LICENSE}.